Stacking transmission spectra of different exoplanets: Summary

 Beyond improving signal-to-noise, stacking can also mitigate astrophysical scatter between planets, helping to isolate genuine population-level trends.
-Individual spectra are shaped by a combination of factors—such as metallicity, cloud structure, and formation history—that introduce intrinsic variability even among otherwise similar planets.
+Individual spectra are shaped by a combination of factors--such as metallicity, cloud structure, and formation history--that introduce intrinsic variability even among otherwise similar planets.
 By averaging over this astrophysical scatter, stacked spectra can reveal systematic differences between sub-populations when grouped by physically motivated parameters (e.g., equilibrium temperature or orbital obliquity).
 The sensitivity of our results to temperature range and cloud properties provides a framework for assessing whether observed differences between stacked spectra of distinct planet populations are significant or simply reflect underlying astrophysical diversity.
 In this way, stacking offers a means not only to enhance precision, but also to uncover genuine atmospheric contrasts that trace differences in atmospheric chemistry, or planet formation and evolution.

 Our framework demonstrates that stacked transmission spectra can be given a clear physical interpretation, allowing population-level atmospheric signatures to emerge even when individual spectra are muted or noisy.
-By defining the conditions under which stacking is physically meaningful, we provide a foundation for carefully using stacked spectra as a tool to probe atmospheric chemistry and diversity across exoplanets—a capability that will only grow in importance as the JWST archive expands.
+By defining the conditions under which stacking is physically meaningful using simplified atmospheric models, we provide a foundation for carefully using stacked spectra as a tool to probe atmospheric chemistry and diversity across exoplanets.
+While the stacking formalism developed here is general and not inherently restricted to a particular wavelength range or spectral resolution, its practical applicability depends on the dominant opacity sources within the observed bandpass and the ability to resolve these.
+At other wavelengths where different molecules dominate, and at contrasting spectral resolutions, the regions of parameter space over which stacking is valid may differ to those we present here for NIRSpec/G395H using chemical equilibrium forward models.

+As the JWST archive continues to expand, stacking different exoplanets' transmission spectra offers a promising avenue for extracting population-level insights from increasingly large datasets, provided that careful attention is paid to the parameter space over which stacking remains valid as a function of wavelength coverage and atmospheric complexity.